Fear of a Black Republican: Concept

 The film includes a historical timeline explaining much of the history of the Republican Party and includes the founding of the GOP in 1854 until the “Party of Lincoln” lost the black vote in the 1960s.
 It also covers the Ku Klux Klan's co-option by the Democratic Party during Reconstruction through the 1960s and the Kennedy-Nixon-Goldwater-Johnson era.
-Archival footage, some rarely seen, is included in the film and comes from sources as varied as the National Archives and ABCNews.
+Archival footage, some rarely seen, is included in the film and comes from sources such as the National Archives and ABC News.